cloudspeech/houdini-talk/short-essay.md

 Aaand... in just 11 lines of code, Houdini's escape is perfect!

-See a production version live on [axa.ch](https://axa.ch) web pages under the nickname axa-script.
+To see this live in production under the nickname axa-script, visit any [axa.ch](https://axa.ch) web page.

 ### 3. Microfrontends